Home / MOT Retest Cost

 |---|---|---|---|

-| Go to a different garage at any point | Full fee up to £54.85 | Anytime | Any other DVSA-licensed garage.
-The free retest rules apply only at the original testing garage. |
+| Different garage, or after 10 working days | Full fee up to £54.85 | Anytime | A full MOT test at the standard fee.
+The retest concessions apply only at the original testing garage within the time limits. |

 Partial vs Full Retest: What Gets Re-Inspected